nashville-software-school/bangazon-inc/book-1-orientation/chapters/QUEST.md

                 _awesomenessChange = awesomenessChange;
             }

-            // This method will take a Adventurer object and make that Adventurer perform the challenge public void RunChallenge(Adventurer Adventurer)
+            // This method will take an Adventurer object and make that Adventurer perform the challenge public void RunChallenge(Adventurer adventurer)
             {
                 Console.Write($"{_text}: ");
                 string answer = Console.ReadLine();